1. DESIGN

 Using feedback to drive programme adjustments

 This is when agencies adjust their programmes in response to the feedback.
 While glaring problems should be addressed at once, agencies may also track troubling perceptions for a while before addressing persistent obstacles.
+The goal is to use regular feedback to match accountability to affected populations with performance management.

 REPEAT!